Christie Benet: Senator

 On July 6, 1918 he was appointed to the Senate to fill out the term of Benjamin R. Tillman, who died in office.
 He served until November 5, when a successor to the position was elected; Benet himself was an unsuccessful candidate in the same election to fill the vacancy.
 During his brief time in the Senate, Benet was the chairman of the Committee on National Banks; upon his defeat, he resumed his practice.

 State hospital

 From 1915 he was a member of the board of regents of the South Carolina State Hospital, later becoming the chairman of the board; in this capacity he served until 1946.

 War and death

 World War II

 During World War II Benet chaired the War Finance Committee for South Carolina.

-Death
+Personal life and death

+Benet married Alice Van Yeveren Haskell in 1908; they had two children, a son and a daughter.

+He was a member of Trinity Episcopal Church, serving as a churchwarden and later a member of the vestry.
+Benet was also a member of the standing committee of the Diocese of Upper South Carolina.

 He was serving as the chairman of the Alien Enemy Hearing Board for the state's eastern district at his death; he died in Columbia, and was interred locally in Elmwood Cemetery.
 Benet Hall, a residence hall at Clemson University, is named in his honor.

+In a memorial to Benet published in the South Carolina Law Review, South Carolina law professor Charles B. Elliott stated, "Christie Benet possessed a profound reverence for the law and the courts.
+Those associated with him in any important case, as was the writer's good fortune, can never forget his allegiance to the sovereign power of the law and the majesty of constitutions.
+It was inconceivable to his great mind and heart that a decision of a court could be affected by any consideration other than supreme allegiance to settled legal principles."